 Jean and Jack bundle two years’ worth of $10,000 annual gifts to charity each year into a single tax year by donating $20,000 to a DAF.
 The additional $10,000 reduces their tax bill, producing a tax savings of about $3,300 for individuals in the 33% tax bracket.
 Jean and Jack’s favorite charities will not experience a difference because the couple can request that the DAF spread the gifts to their favorite charitable organizations over multiple years.
 (In other words, the bunching needs only to take place on the front end to be effective.)
 Jean and Jack are not limited to two years – if they have the resources available, they can contribute 5 or 10 years of donations up front into a DAF.
 They have cleared the standard deduction hurdle of $24,000 and every additional charitable dollar is deductible (again subject to AGI limitations).

 Donor advised funds have experienced record growth, reaching record highs in contribution dollars, managed assets, and total number of accounts.
 The TCJA will only inspire more taxpayers to create their own funds.
 However, while the DAF has many attractive features, it may not be the best option for every taxpayer.
 Please contact your tax advisor if you would like to investigate how donations to a donor advised fund may be right for you and how it may fit into your tax planning strategy.

-If you have any questions regarding donor advised funds, please contact Colleen Mathews or your BNN tax advisor at 800.244.7444.
+If you have any questions regarding donor advised funds, please contact your BNN tax advisor at 800.244.7444.

 Disclaimer of Liability: This publication is intended to provide general information to our clients and friends.
 It does not constitute accounting, tax, investment, or legal advice; nor is it intended to convey a thorough treatment of the subject matter.